 Summer 1: Unit 2B.8: Kingdom of God.
 What kind of a King is Jesus?
 Jesus told many parables about the Kingdom of God.
 These suggest that God's rule has begun, through the life, teaching and example of Jesus, and subsequently through the lives of Christians who live in obedience to God.
 The Kingdom is compared to a feast where all are invited to join in.
 Not everyone chooses to do so.
 Many Christians try to extend the Kingdom of God by challenging unjust social structures in their locality and in the world.
 Include Digging deeper strands where required.
-Judaism Explain connections between biblical texts and the conce of the Kingdom of God.
-Consider different possible meanings for the biblical text studied, showing awareness of different interpretations.
+Judaism • Explain connections between biblical texts and the concept of the Kingdom of God.
+Consider different possible meanings for the biblical texts studied, showing awareness of different interpretations.
 Make clear connections between belief in the Kingdom of God and how Christians put their beliefs into practice in different ways, including in worship and in service to the community.
-Relate Christian teachings or beliefs about God's Kingdom the issues, problems and opportunities of their own lives the life of their own community in the world today, offer insights about whether or not the world could or should learn from Christian ideas.
-Summer 2: Judaism unit Recognize equivalent features in Judaism and Christianity.
-Key Question: What is the difference between Christianity and Judaism.
-Know where Jews worship and look at important objects in a synagogue.
-To understand the symbolism behind these objects.
-Key Question: How is a synagogue different from a church?
-Find out the about the Shema and understand why Jewish people pray and why the Shema.
-Key Q: Which artefacts remind the Jewish community about God.
-Understand the importance of Shabbat in a Jewish Family.
-Key Q: What family traditions occur in Jewish families?
-Understand that Jewish communities revere and follow the Torah in their everyday lives and understand why the Torah is so important to members of the Jewish faith (rules) and explain how some of these rules apply to our lives today.
-Understand how the scrolls are treated with respect.
-Key Question: Are rules necessary?
-Understand the importance of the food laws to Jews and their implications in the home.
-Key Question: Does the Jewish faith have particular laws about food?
+Relate Christian teachings or beliefs about God's Kingdom to the issues, problems and opportunities of their own lives and the life of their own community in the world today, offering insights about whether or not the world could or should learn from Christian ideas.
+Summer 2: Judaism unitRecognize equivalent features in Judaism and Christianity.Key Question: What is the difference between Christianity andJudaism.Know where Jews worship and look at important objects in a synagogue.To understand the symbolism behind these objects.Key Question: How is a synagogue different from a church?Find out the about the Shema and understand why Jewish people prayand why the Shema.Key Q: Which artefacts remind the Jewish community about God.Understand the importance of Shabbat in a Jewish Family.Key Q: What family traditions occur in Jewish families?Understand that Jewish communities revere and follow the Torah intheir everyday lives and understand why the Torah is so important tomembers of the Jewish faith (rules) and explain how some of theserules apply to our lives today.Understand the importance of the food laws to Jews and theirimplications in the home.Key Question: Does the Jewish faith have particular laws about food?
 Recognise equivalent features in Judaism to those in Christianity.
 Know that Jesus was Jewish.
 To know the rules and reasons for "Kosher" food and living.
-Understand the importance and significance of rules religious and nonreligious.
+Understand the importance and significance of rules - religious and non- religious.
 A Jewish way of life.
 Understand why Jews observe Shabbat and how.
 To know the key features of a synagogue and their significance.
-Recognise what Jews Show what they already know about Judaism on a mind n and discuss symbols that are important in the Jewish fa and compare these with Christian symbols.
-Compare Judaism with Christianity using a venn diagram table.
-Draw and describe some Jewish artefacts Name the Jewish place of worship and identify some of important features of a synagogue.
-Explain the symbolish behind each object.
-Say why the synagogue is important to Jewish communitied Identify two ways in which a synagogue different from a church?
+Recognise what Jews • • • • • • • • • Show what they already know about Judaism on a mind map and discuss symbols that are important in the Jewish faith and compare these with Christian symbols.
+Compare Judaism with Christianity using a venn diagram or table.
+Draw and describe some Jewish artefacts Name the Jewish place of worship and identify some of the important features of a synagogue.
+Explain the symbolism behind each object.
+Say why the synagogue is important to Jewish communities.
+Identify two ways in which a synagogue different from a church?
 Say what the Shema is and explain the importance of the Shema to members of the Jewish faith.
 Describe one central beliefs of Judaism.
-Explain how certain artefacts are used as reminders of Explain what Shabbat is.
-Explain how Shabbat is celebrated within the Jewish Fair Explain why it is importance of having time for reflection.
-Describe what the Torah is and explain its importance in Jewish faith?
+Explain how certain artefacts are used as reminders of God.
+Explain what Shabbat is.
+Explain how Shabbat is celebrated within the Jewish Family.
+Explain why it is importance of having time for reflection.
+Describe what the Torah is and explain its importance in the Jewish faith?